 Defences to enforcement

-i Illegality, immorality
+i Illegality and immorality

-According to Article 20 Paragraph 1 CO, a contract that has impossible content is null and void and therefore not enforceable.
-However, this only includes the initial, objective and permanent impossibility, meaning an impossibility that already existed at the time the contract was concluded (initial) and that is comprehensive in the sense that nobody would be able to perform (objective).
-All other cases of impossibility are cases of non-performance (see above).30
+The doctrine of impossibility applies if the debtor is unable or is no longer able to perform his or her obligations.
+According to Article 20, Paragraph 1 of the CO, a contract that has impossible content is null and void and is, therefore, not enforceable; however, this only includes the initial, objective and permanent impossibility, meaning an impossibility that already existed at the time the contract was concluded (initial) and that is comprehensive in the sense that nobody would be able to perform (objective).
+All other cases of impossibility are cases of non-performance (see above).20

 iii Limitation of liability

-In accordance with the principle of contractual freedom, the debtor can exclude or limit his liability.
-Such a limitation of liability, however, requires in any case a contractual agreement.31 According to Article 100 Paragraph 1 CO, the exclusion of liability for intent and gross negligence is inadmissible.
+In accordance with the principle of contractual freedom, the debtor can exclude or limit his or her liability.
+Such limitation of liability, however, requires in any case a contractual agreement.21 According to Article 100, Paragraph 1 of the CO, the exclusion of liability for intent and gross negligence is inadmissible.
 An agreement according to which liability for wilful intent or gross negligence is excluded or limited is null and void and not enforceable.

 Claims that are time-barred cannot be enforced if the debtor raises an objection of limitation.

-The regular limitation period is ten years.
+The regular limitation period is 10 years.
 It applies to all claims for which the law does not expressly provide otherwise.
-Article 128 CO establishes a five-year limitation period for certain claims that are regularly settled fast, namely rental, lease, capital interest as well as other periodic payments.
+Article 128 of the CO establishes a five-year limitation period for certain claims that are regularly quickly settled, namely rental, lease, capital interest as well as other periodic payments.

 Fraud, misrepresentation and other claims

 Fraud, misrepresentation, deception and other unlawful interference may also give rise to claims in tort and damages.
-If the trust of the other party is abused in the course of contract negotiations, this may lead to a liability for culpa in contrahendo and also give rise to claims for damages.
+If the trust of the other party is abused in the course of contract negotiations, this may lead to liability for culpa in contrahendo and may also give rise to claims for damages.

 If a contract has been breached, the entitled party has, as a rule, the possibility to either demand specific performance or to sue for damages.
-Depending on the type of contract and breach, the party may also have the right to terminate or rescind the contract, to enforce warranty rights (e.g., repair or subsequent delivery), or to seek injunctive or other relief.
+Depending on the type of contract and breach, the party may also have the right to terminate or rescind the contract, to enforce warranty rights (e.g., repair or subsequent delivery) or to seek injunctive or other relief.

-The aggrieved party, as a rule, has a claim for damages in an amount that equals the difference between its actual economic situation and the hypothetical economic situation it would be in had the contract been fully and properly performed (expectation damages).
-Considering this, the aggrieved party is entitled to recover any actual financial loss, including any indirect and consequential damage such as loss of profit.
-The burden of proof however lies with the aggrieved party which has to establish that such profit would in all likelihood have been realised in the ordinary course of business.
+The aggrieved party, as a rule, has a claim for damages in an amount that equals the difference between its actual economic situation and the hypothetical economic situation it would have been in had the contract been fully and properly performed (expectation damages).
+Considering this, the aggrieved party is entitled to recover any actual financial loss, including any indirect and consequential damage, such as loss of profit.
+The burden of proof, however, lies with the aggrieved party, which must establish that the profit would in all likelihood have been realised in the ordinary course of business.